Saumya

 A:

-CAT 2025 exam will be conducted on November 30, 2025.
-Official announcement of the CAT exam date 2025 was made on July 27, 2025, along with the release of the official notification of CAT 2025.
-The CAT exam is always conducted on the last Sunday of November.
+The CAT 2025 exam was conducted in November 2025.
+The CAT exam is usually conducted on the last Sunday of November.
 The exam is conducted on a single day in three slots.

 Q: What are the CAT exam slot timings?